karchjd/GPPMPaper/README.md

 # GPPMPaper
-This is supplement entails the code for all figures as well as the demonstrations of equivalences mentioned in the *Gaussian Process Panel Modeling – Kernel-Based Longitudinal Modeling* paper.
+This supplement entails the code for all figures as well as the demonstrations of equivalences mentioned in the *Gaussian Process Panel Modeling – Kernel-Based Longitudinal Modeling* paper.

 # Figures
 The code for the figures is in the [figures/code](figures/code) folder.
 Call [makeAllFigures.m](figures/code/makeAllFigures.m) for redrawing all plots.
-Note that this takes a few minutes.
+Note that this may take a few minutes.
 When this is done in the [figures/code](figures/code) folder, the plots are saved in [figures/render](figures/render).

 ## <a name="premat"></a> Prerequesites
 The [Matlab implementation](https://github.com/karchjd/GPPMM/) of GPPM is required.
 To download the version we used to create the figures, klick [here](https://github.com/karchjd/GPPMM/releases/tag/0.1.0).
 After unzipping the archive, all the needs to be done is to ensure that the main folder including all its subfolders is included in you Matlab path.
-This can be achived running
+This can be achieved running

 ```matlab
 >> addpath(genpath('main/'))